-This year to kick off the season, our first session will be held Tuesday, September 17th at Pinstripes in Bloomington with a presentation on College Planning by Cozy Wittman and then a fun evening of networking, bocce ball and bowling.
+This year to kick off the season, our first session will be held Tuesday, September 22nd with a presentation on You and Your Aging Client: Long Term Care and Critical Illness Planning by Kelly Decker and then a fun evening of networking and socializing.
 We highly encourage members to bring a guest to enjoy this fun evening!
 This meeting is FREE to anyone renewing their membership after August 1st!
-Watch your email for the September 17th invite!
+Watch your email for the September 22nd invite!

 Breakfast meetings begin at 7:30 am; the speaker will end at 9:00 am.

 Dinner meetings begin with registration at 3:30 pm, a speaker at 4:00 pm and networking/socializing from 5:00-7:00 pm.